Toloka/docs/en/template-builder/templates/audio-transcript.md

 ## Add pre-recognized text {#text}

   You can add text from input data to audio transcription tasks.
-For example, this is useful if an audio recording was recognized automatically, and now you need performers to correct errors in the text.
+For example, this is useful if an audio recording was recognized automatically, and now you need annotators to correct errors in the text.
 To do this, use the [view.text](../reference/view.text.md) component and refer to the number of the element in the input data array in the `content` property.

   [![](../_images/buttons/view-example.svg)](https://clck.ru/TqtBP)